neelsmith/greek101/docs/index.md

 ## Announcements

+- CBL deadlines:
+    - revised proposal due in class on **Friday, Oct.
+28**
+    - last date for submission of complete draft or scheduled dress rehearsal of project:  **Nov.
+18** (Friday before Thanksgiving)
 - Reviewing module 2 paradigms:
     - for nouns and adjectives: textbook pp. 97-101
     - for pronouns: [this homework](./classes/module2/pronouns/)